All Episodes

 But there are rumors that he paid off jurors and all this other stuff.

-So if that was the case, um they might be able to bring those charges against against him.
+So if that was the case, they might be able to bring those charges against against him.

-The um situation and stuff like that.
+The situation and stuff like that.

 Does R. Kelly have a route for an appeal?

-Do you see a basis for that given the facts of the case?
+Do you see a basis for that, given the facts of the case?

-And it seems to me from the start, uh a glaring omission here has been the lack of an impact.
+And it seems to me from the start, a glaring omission here has been the lack of an impact.

 This is an interesting point that he's about to bring up here, guys.

-So let's uh let's brace ourselves for this one.
+So let's brace ourselves for this one.

-CBS does a lot of things wrong, but when they interview people like this, this is when it can be a little bit better, because at least like they're bringing in someone that's like an expert and he can give an opinion.
+CBS does a lot of things wrong, but when they interview people like this, this is when it can be a little bit better because at least like they're bringing in someone that's like an expert and he can give an opinion.

-So, like for example, when they indicted the mafia, right?
+So, like, for example, when they indicted the mafia, right?

-And they were able to get them for loan sharking and uh, you know, extortion, all the other stuff, they were able to establish from witnesses and businesses and all these other entities, yo, the mafia ripped me off for $10,000 every month.
+They were able to establish from witnesses and businesses and all these other entities: yo, the mafia ripped me off for $10,000 every month.

 Um, so it's all tangible because it's related to money.